DISH Network is a popular satellite TV provider for consumers.

 All installation, monthly bill payments and cancellation costs can be paid online with a credit card or bank account through their billing portal.

-It is clear that the cost of the actual DISH satellite service is not as cheap as a streaming TV company like Sling TV (DISH's own cord-cutting subsidiary), but there is a big difference in programing options, channel lineups, content availability and advanced features.
+It is clear that the cost of the actual DISH satellite service is not as cheap as a streaming TV company like Sling TV (DISH Network's own cord-cutting subsidiary), but there is a big difference in programing options, channel lineups, content availability and advanced features.

 Installation and Setup Fees (DISH vs DirecTV)